 - Ask permission from student and parent to disclose medical records.

 The Serious Danger to Self or Others Exception

 Medical and mental health providers may disclose protected health information when disclosure:

 - Is necessary to prevent or lessen a serious and imminent threat to health or safety of patient or others and is to someone reasonably able to prevent or lessen the threat.

-- May include disclosure to law enforcement, family members, target of the threat, or others who can mitigate the threat and disclosure must be consistent with applicable law and standards of ethical conduct.
+- May include disclosure to law enforcement, or others who can mitigate the threat and disclosure must be consistent with applicable law and standards of ethical conduct.

 Common HIPAA Misunderstandings

 Generally, HIPAA does not apply to student health information maintained by a school.
 While schools and school districts may maintain student health records, these records are in most cases not protected by HIPAA.
 Rather, student health information maintained at a school would be considered education records which are protected by the Family Educational Rights and Privacy Act (FERPA).